SeSaMe-NUS/genie/README.md

-# GPUGenie
+# GENIE

-GPUGenie is a Generic Inverted Index on the GPU.
+GENIE is a Generic Inverted Index on the GPU.
 It builds the database from a csv file or a vector of instances.
-Then GPUGenie will consturct the inverted list table and transfer it to the device.
-GPUGenie provides a simple way to perform the similarity queries.
+Then GENIE will consturct the inverted list table and transfer it to the device.
+GENIE provides a simple way to perform the similarity queries.
 User may define queries and their matching ranges, then directly call the matching funtion.
 The library will parallel process all queries and save the matching result into a device_vector.
 A top k search can also be simply perfromed.
-GPUGenie uses parallel searching to determine the top k values in a vector.
+GENIE uses parallel searching to determine the top k values in a vector.
 It is much faster than the CPU searching algorithm.
 All device methods are wrapped in host methods.
 Developers are not required to configure the device function call.
 Please refer to the following documents: